 Use Lemongrass in various sprays, oil burners and candles, this is effective as the neurotoxins often used as insect repellents

 Indoor air quality has plummeted because our homes are more airtight and we’re using more products to freshen the air, sanitise the home and treat fabrics.
-Your favourite “clean” smell is often caused by chemicals used to mask odours and 15% of us are allergic to common fragrances.
+Your favourite “clean” smell is often caused by toxic chemicals used to mask odours and 15% of us are allergic to common fragrances.
 To make matters worse we are spending more time indoors.